A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Winning strategies

 With this notation, the first question that we address is for which initial configurations it is possible for the population~$u$ to have a winning strategy, that is, to characterize the victory set.
-For this, we allow the strategy to take all the values in~$[0, +\infty)$.
+For this, we allow the strategy to take all the values in~$[0, +\infty)$ (the details on the behavior of the system for $a=0$ are contained in Proposition~\ref{prop:bhvaPRE}).
 In this setting, we have the following result: